cloudflare/cloudflare-docs/content/constellation/platform/client-api.md

 The client API allows developers to interact with the inference engine using the models configured for each project.
 Inference is the process of running data inputs on a machine-learning model and generating an output or a "prediction."

-Once you have Constellation AI enabled and the project bindings configured, you'll have access to the client API in your Worker.
+Once you have Constellation enabled and the project bindings configured, you'll have access to the client API in your Worker.

 ## Tensor class